morganoliviaevans/scec-2022/README.md

 # Southern California Earthquake Center Internship 2022-2023

 # Overview
-This repository documents my research and accomplishments during my internship with the Southern California Earthquake Center (SCEC) in the Summer and Fall of 2022.
-The research was conducted in two phases:

-- **Summer 2022:** Focused on low-resolution seismic simulations using SW4 software on a MacBook Pro.
+This repository showcases my research conducted during my internship with the Southern California Earthquake Center (SCEC) in 2022 and 2023.
+The research focused on seismic simulations in the Wellington, New Zealand region.
+I explored SW4 software performance on varying computing platforms and compared an older GNS basin thickness model to a newer basin thickness model developed by Stronach and Stern.
+The work spans low-resolution and high-resolution simulations, culminating in seismic models, detailed scaling analysis and technical paper.
-- **Fall 2022 - Winter 2023:** Focused on high-resolution seismic simulations using the ARCH Rockfish supercomputing cluster.
-This phase included a detailed analysis and scaling study, culminating in a technical paper.

 This repository includes the simulations, poster, paper, scripts, and documentation related to the research.